hrntsm/HoaryFox/README.md

 If you need more information, send direct message to my twitter account.

 Please refer to Samples directory files.

+Please see [the documentation site](https://hiron.dev/HoaryFox/) for detailed instructions.

 ## Karamba3D Integration